Television and Cross-Media Culture

 - 18 credits for a Master's thesis.

-The Master's thesis reports on research carried out by the student under the supervision of two academic staff members involved in the programme.
-The subject of the thesis must be agreed upon by the student and the academic adviser(s).
-The final text should be approximately 15,000 words.
+The Master's thesis reports on research carried out under the supervision of an academic staff member involved in the programme.
+The subject of the thesis must be agreed upon by the student and the academic adviser.

 Detailed course information